 Unkle Earl Logo

 Unkle Earl’s life took a sudden and dramatic turn when he was diagnosed with Bronchiolitis Obliterans Organizing Pneumonia (BOOP).
 Given just a few months to live, his only hope for survival was a double lung transplant.
 On May 12, 2015, he received a life-saving transplant that gave him a second chance.
-Unkle Earl’s logo symbolizes a superhero who battles illness and disease with perseverance, hope, faith, strength, and determination.
+Unkle Earl’s logo symbolizes a superhero who battles illness and disease with perseverance, faith and determination.

 Unkle Earl shares his story of survival with WMAR News for National Minority Donor Awareness Month – Watch Now